Ersanio/snes-assembly-book/docs/indepth/addressing.md

 In the [basic addressing modes](../the-basics/addressing.md) chapter, we briefly looked at the most commonly used addressing modes: "Immediate 8-bit and 16-bit", "direct page", "absolute" and "long".
 In this chapter, we will look at the more advanced addressing modes: "indirect", "indexed" and "stack relative".
 These advanced addressing modes expand upon the earlier introduced addressing modes.
 This chapter also introduces the concept of pointers.

 ## Pointers
 This is where "pointers" come into play.
-Pointers are values which "point" to a certain memory location.
+Pointers are values which pretty much "point" to a certain memory location.
 Imagine the following SNES memory:
 ```
          ; $7E0000: 12 80 00 55 55 55 ..
 ```